03. Large Structured Data

 dbGetQuery(con, "

-SELECT country, year,
+SELECT status, year,

-COUNT(*) AS n_firms
+COUNT(*) AS n_obs

-FROM read_parquet('data/firms.parquet')
+FROM read_parquet('storms.parquet')

 WHERE year >= 2010

-GROUP BY country, year
+GROUP BY status, year

-ORDER BY total_exports DESC
+ORDER BY mean_wind DESC

 ")